K&J Magnetics mascot, Joe Magneato

 With our stock or custom magnets, you could construct a configuration like that shown in k=1 or k=4.
 Sorry, but we don't offer arc segments with a magnetization direction that will support the construction suggested by k=2 or k=3.

 In any case, magnets in these orientations might not simply attract to one another easily.
-In fact, they can repel one another with a strong force, making assembly a challenge that requires fixturing, adhesives and a good dose of patience and care.
+In fact, they can repel one another with a strong force, making assembly a challenge that requires a fixture, adhesives and a good dose of patience and care.